 Essentially, opportunity zones allow investors to receive a large tax break if they invest their profit from building sales in an opportunity zone via opportunity funds.

 The last quarter of 2018 marked the full implementation of the program by the Department of Treasury.
-The first deadline to invest capital gains into an opportunity fund is December 31, 2019.
-This allows commercial real estate in MD investors to be eligible for 15% tax relief.
-In 2021, capital gains invested in opportunity funds offer a 10% tax relief.
+The first deadline to invest capital gains into an opportunity fund was December 31, 2019.
+This allowed commercial real estate in MD investors to be eligible for 15% tax relief.
+In 2021, capital gains invested in opportunity funds offered a 10% tax relief.
 And at the program’s conclusion in 2026, capital gains must be invested by December 31st to be eligible for tax abatement on accrued value if held in an OF for 10 years.

 Frederick Opportunity Zones

 Frederick County has five different opportunity zones available.
 Three are within Frederick City limits, one is in Brunswick, and the last is located in a municipality.
 Several of these opportunity zones overlap with other incentive programs, including an Enterprise Zone, Arts and Entertainment District, and a federally-designated HUB Zone.
 Because the opportunity zone is designed to be flexible and accommodating to commercial real estate in MD, investors can take advantage of multiple programs at the same time.